ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Lobular carcinoma in situ (LCIS).
 LCIS refers to abnormal cells found in the lobules or glands of the breast.
 It is not considered cancer.
 However, LCIS in 1 breast increases the risk of developing invasive breast cancer in either breast in the future.
 If LCIS is found during a biopsy (see Diagnosis), it may be removed to check for other changes.
 Talk with your doctor about the best way to monitor and treat this condition.

 Breast density.
-Dense breast tissue may make it more difficult to detect a tumor on standard imaging tests, such as mammography (see Diagnosis).
 Having dense breast tissue generally means you have more milk glands, milk ducts, and supportive tissue in the breast than fatty tissue.
-On a mammogram, it can be more challenging to distinguish a tumor from normal background tissue when the tissue is dense.
 Dense breast tissue is a measure used to describe mammogram images as opposed to how the breast feels.
 Breast density usually decreases with age.
+Having dense breast tissue increases the risk of developing breast cancer.
+In addition, dense breast tissue may make it more difficult to detect a tumor on standard imaging tests, such as mammography (see Diagnosis).
 Some states require that mammogram results include information about breast density if the results show that a person has dense breast tissue.
 However, at this time, there are no special screening guidelines for people with dense breasts.

 Lifestyle factors.
 As with other types of cancer, studies continue to show that various lifestyle factors may contribute to the development of breast cancer.